quarties/eu4-grandest-lan-party/tools/google-sheet-apps-script/README.md

 6. Click `Deploy` button to confirm the deployment.
 7. Copy the `Web app URL` and save it for later use in [`setup-script`](../setup-script/README.md).

+## Author's note

+This project was created as part of a larger project to automate the setup of the [EU4 Grandest LAN party](https://github.com/quarties/eu4-grandest-lan-party).
+Feel free to open an issue if you have any questions.